 The answer is not always going to be yes, but oftentimes if you think about how the item will be used, you can save money by purchasing only one of that item.
 Your twins may end up taking turns and sharing that item and they’ll be just fine.
 Also, by putting a quantity of one on the registry, you’re more likely to receive that product.

 Register for What you Need

-Another way to avoid the trouble of sticker shock when registering for your babies is make recommendations of the things on your registry that you really, really want, that you know you need to have for your twins, and put those on the registry.
+Another way to avoid the trouble of sticker shock when registering for your babies is to make recommendations of the things on your registry that you really, really want, that you know you need to have for your twins and put those on the registry.
 Don’t put a lot of fluff or extra items or nice-to-have items on the registry.
 Only put the things that you know you absolutely need for you and for your family.